AgustinHDS/home/README.md

 ----------------------------------------------------------------------------------------------------------------------------
-Technologies used in this project: javascript, sass, a bit of node (only in my local)
+Technologies used in this project: javascript, sass, a bit of node (only in my local environment)